 Thanks to this, Queen Elena and Bishop Macarius 325 managed to find the tomb of Jesus, as well as the crosses of Jesus and two robbers.
 They say that to understand which of them is the cross of Jesus, Queen Helena laid them one by one at the tomb of the deceased, as she passed the procession.
 At the touch of the Life-giving Cross, the miracle of resurrection occurred.

 By order of Emperor Constantine, all the boulders from the holy place were removed, and only two remained: one from Golgotha, on which the Cross was erected, and the other from the Holy Sepulcher, isolated by a huge stone chapel, which was given the name Anastasis, which means Resurrection.

 The first Temple on this site began to be erected in 326 and finished in 335.
 Everything was decorated with marble, glittered with gold and precious stones.
 But this Temple stood for less than 300 years and was destroyed by the Persians in 614.

 After that, the Temple was repeatedly restored, destroyed, experienced natural disasters, and rebuilt.
-The form in which it appears before us today, it acquired in 1810, after being restored after a severe fire.
+The form in which it appears before us today was acquired in 1810, after being restored after a severe fire.